Mun-Min/Java_OOP/Projects_01/Meters_to_Feet_and_Inches/README.md

 You must also write a small program in the main method that will:

-* prompt the user to enter a distance in Meters
+* Prompt the user to enter a distance in Meters
-* collect and store the user's input in a double variable
+* Collect and store the user's input in a double variable
-* call the MetersToFeetAndInches method, passing the user's input as an argument
+* Call the MetersToFeetAndInches method, passing the user's input as an argument
-* store the value returned by the MetersToFeetAndInches method in another String variable
+* Store the value returned by the MetersToFeetAndInches method in another String variable
 * Display the Feet and Inches equivalent value

 ### Example Output